doshiharmish/DBMS-MedicalRocket-Hospital-Management-System/README.md

 - **Database Implementation:** Executed SQL scripts based on the designed models to create the database structure.
 - **User Interface Creation:** Utilized Microsoft PowerApps to create a flexible and user-friendly interface.
 For a detailed visual representation of the proposed application screens, please refer to the attached 'medical_rocket_screens.pdf' file.

-## Execution Flow for DBMS Files:
-1. Table Creation Script: Run Table_Creation_Script.sql to generate the database structure.
-2. Data Logic Scripts: Execute Data_Logic_scripts.sql to implement data logic and functionalities.
-3. Values Insertion Scripts: Use Values_Insert_Scripts.sql to populate the database with initial or sample data values.

 ## Implemented User Stories
 ### User Story 1: Doctor Prescribing Lab Tests
 Using Power Apps, we created a user story allowing doctors to prescribe lab tests.
 Here's the process: